 A wide variety of hands-on activities will allow students to explore soil testing, surveying and differential leveling, truss design and analysis, mechanical, electrical, and plumbing design, and more.

-Prerequisite: Successful completion of Introduction to Engineering Design and Principles of Engineering, or written permission of instructor.
+Prerequisite: Successful completion of Introduction to Engineering Design and Principles of Engineering.

 MANUFACTURING AND CONSTRUCTION